dbpedia/embeddings/gsoc2017-nausheen/ReadMe.md

 THEANO_FLAGS='device=gpu' python complex/dbpedia_run.py
 ```

-<h3> Code and Contribution </h3>
-You can find all the code contribution (new codes/ updated codes) information at https://github.com/nausheenfatma/embeddings/blob/master/gsoc2017-nausheen/contribution_patch.patch

-You can download the 1 million DBpedia dataset for training, and the final DistMult embeddings from here:

 <h3> Predicting the time to train entire DBpedia </h3>
 In order to compare the runtime for the approach DistMult on the three varying sets and predicting the training time for full DBpedia size dataset , I executed <b>DisMult</b> on each set for a fixed number of epochs which was 300.
 In order to understand why we chose DistMult approach, please read detailed blog post <a href="https://nausheenfatma.wordpress.com/2017/08/28/gsoc-final-submission/">here</a>.
 After plotting the results on a line graph using Microsoft Excel trendline feature, I got the following graph :